-- In response to a growing need/demand for educational resources that help build the knowledge and skills necessary to develop and sustain effective racial and ethnic disparity reduction efforts BSCC, in collaboration with the University of California Berkeley, developed a curriculum to meet this need.
-The overarching goal of the curriculum was to build capacity at the local level by educating justice and social service professionals on racial and ethnic disparity history, causal factors and best-practice approaches to reducing the disparity and disproportionality within their professional universe. - BSCC also provides annual training opportunities whereby project directors and other local criminal justice stakeholders may receive training that includes a complex discussion of implicit bias and racial and ethnic disparity. - Lastly, as part of the State Interagency team, BSCC staff has worked across disciplines in hopes of implementing racial impact statements/tools.
-Specifically, we have coordinated a pilot with California Department of Social Services (CDSS) using this tool to help normalize the race conversation(s) and facilitate objective decision-making (outcome data to be collected and shared by December 2015).
+- BSCC provides annual training opportunities whereby project directors and other local criminal justice stakeholders receive training that includes a complex discussion of implicit bias and racial and ethnic disparity. - As part of the State Interagency team, BSCC staff has worked across disciplines in hopes of implementing racial impact statements/tools.
+Specifically, we have coordinated a pilot with California Department of Social Services (CDSS) using this tool to help normalize the race conversation(s) and facilitate objective decision-making.